Sage and DonorPerfect partner for new comprehensive fundraising solution, empowering nonprofits to save time and deepen impact

 About Sage

 Sage exists to knock down barriers so everyone can thrive, starting with the millions of small- and mid-sized businesses served by us, our partners, and accountants.
-Customers trust our finance, HR, and payroll software to help make work and money flow.
+Customers trust our finance, HR, and payroll software to help business flow.
 By digitizing business processes and relationships with customers, suppliers, employees, banks and governments, our digital network connects SMBs, removing friction and delivering insights.
 Knocking down barriers also means we use our time, technology, and experience to tackle digital inequality, economic inequality, and the climate crisis.
-Learn more at www.sage.com/en-us/.

 About DonorPerfect